 The churned users are the subscribers who left / unsubscribed.
 There are 2 reasons of churn:

-No matter the reason, you can be alerted as soon as the customers churns and act consequently.
+No matter the reason, you can be alerted as soon as the customer churns and act consequently.

-When a users cancels its subscription, you will most probably never see him again.
+When a user cancels his subscription, you will most probably never see him again.
 Given how hard it is to convert a user, you should do whatever is possible to retain him.
 The first thing to implement is to ask your user why he is unsubscribing to learn from that and improve your product.
 You can send him a push notification to a survey or send him that survey by mail.

 The good thing is that, once again, Apple helps you by letting you send him a personalised promotional offer.

-Let’s say you are working on a sport app and the season ends for 3 months.
-Some user might be tempted to unsubscribe and resubscribe once the season starts.
-Before they start doing it (or if they just did) you can send them a promotional offer at very low price (or free) to keep them subscribed so you won’t have to spend energy (and money) to make them subscribe again.
+Let’s say you are working on a sports app and the season ends for 3 months.
+Some users might be tempted to unsubscribe and resubscribe once the season starts.
+Before they start doing it (or if they just did) you can send them a promotional offer at a very low price (or free) to keep them subscribed so you won’t have to spend energy (and money) to make them subscribe again.

 On an involuntary churn your challenge will be to make the customer pay again.
 Apple will try to bill during 60 days.
 You should send him an email or a push with a deep link to the App Store settings to change its credit card.
-You can chose to let the customer enjoy the content during a grace period that can last up to 16 days or cut the service immediately.
+You can choose to let the customer enjoy the content during a grace period that can last up to 16 days or cut the service immediately.

 Retain more subscribers as our software automates touchpoints to help reduce churn and boost abandoned cart recovery.

-Of course you made a business plan, a price strategy, … and of course your expectations will be challenged by the reality.
+Of course, you made a business plan, a price strategy, … and of course, your expectations will be challenged by reality.

 Don’t stay stuck on your initial expectations and challenge your pricing strategy.

-You can setup different prices in different country, try different prices at different time and check how you convert to find the best offer between conversion rate and earnings.
+You can setup different prices in different countries, try different prices at different time and check how you convert to find the best offer between conversion rate and earnings.